What is the Kroll process?

 The Kroll process begins by passing chlorine gas through rutile in a chlorinator.
 During the first step of the process, titanium tetrachloride and chlorides are produced from the ore.
 Oxygen is removed from titanium tetrachloride through a distillation process, leaving titanium tetrachloride in liquid form.
 Scientists add liquid magnesium or sodium to titanium tetrachloride, and the end result is a metallic sponge.

-See also What is Sill Sealer?
+See also What is a conveyor roller?

 This titanium sponge is crushed and then placed in a vacuum arc furnace with consumable electrodes.
 The sponge melts inside the oven, but unlike other metals, it doesn’t spill because it solidifies in a vacuum.
 A titanium ingot produced during the Kroll process can weigh more than 5,000 kilograms (5.51 tons).
 The multiple steps of the Kroll process mean that titanium is much more expensive to produce than similar types of metals such as steel.